 During September, October, and November, the rest of the country is experiencing the cool, crisp days of autumn, but in the Orlando area, summer continues on with high temperatures and the highest humidity of the year.

 Throughout the fall season, the highs begin to plummet, from an average close to 90 degrees Fahrenheit (32 degrees Celsius) in September to 78 F (26 C) in November.
-Lows drop similarly, from an average of 72 degrees Fahrenheit (22 degrees Celsius) in September to 57 F (14 C) by November.
-However, it can still get really hot this time of year.
-In fact, September saw a record high of 98 degrees Fahrenheit (37 degrees Celsius) in 1988, and the area hit 35 F (2 C) in November 1981.
+Lows drop similarly, from an average of 72 degrees Fahrenheit (22 degrees Celsius) in September to 59 F (15 C) by November.

 September is generally Florida's peak time for hurricane season, and average precipitation that month is similar to the summer months at about 6 inches.
 Precipitation levels fall dramatically in October, to an average of a little over 3 inches and continue in that direction in November, when the average rainfall is about 2.4 inches.